Skip to Content

 Kat looking out at the salt pools at Maras Salt Mines

 This was hands-down our favorite spot on our journey through the Sacred Valley.
-I highly recommend this Sacred Valley route (the route options are discussed below) so you can see this.
+I highly recommend this Sacred Valley route so you can see this.

 Then, you’ll head to a Peruvian buffet for lunch where you can try all kinds of local dishes like cuy, or guinea pig, trout ceviche, and alpaca curry.